jakzo/SlzMods/projects/Bonelab/CheckpointVisualizer/README.md

 Visibly shows checkpoints in Monogon Motorway.

+Also loads the game straight into Monogon Motorway for convenience.

 # Installation

 - Make sure [Melon Loader](https://melonwiki.xyz/#/?id=what-is-melonloader) version 0.5.5 or newer is installed in Bonelab